lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 LPWAN technologies are also characterized, among others, by a very reduced data unit and/or payload size
 {{I-D.ietf-lpwan-overview}}.
-However, some of these technologies do not support layer two fragmentation, therefore the only option for them to support the IPv6 MTU requirement of 1280 bytes
+However, some of these technologies do not provide fragmentation functionality, therefore the only option for them to support the IPv6 MTU requirement of 1280 bytes
  {{RFC2460}} is to use a fragmentation protocol at the adaptation layer, below IPv6.
-In response ot this need, this document also defines a fragmentation/reassembly mechanism, which supports the IPv6 MTU requirement over LPWAN technologies.
-Such functionality has been designed under the assumption that data unit reordering will not happen between the entity performing fragmentation and the entity performing reassembly.
+In response to this need, this document also defines a fragmentation/reassembly mechanism, which supports the IPv6 MTU requirement over LPWAN technologies.
+Such functionality has been designed under the assumption that data unit out-of-sequence delivery will not happen between the entity performing fragmentation and the entity performing reassembly.

+As per this document, when a packet (e.g. an IPv6 packet) needs to be transmitted, header compression is first applied to the packet.
+Subsequently, and if the compressed packet size exceeds the layer 2 (L2) MTU, fragmentation is then applied to the packet after header compression.

 # LPWAN Architecture {#LPWAN-Archi}